-1.1 Overview of the Report
+1.1 Introduction of the Report

-This Environmental, Social and Governance Report (the "Report") discloses Environmental, Social and Governance performance of Alltronics Holdings Limited (the "Company", its shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited ("HKEX"), with stock code 833) and its subsidiaries (the "Group", or "We") for the period of 1 January, 2022 to 31 December, 2022 (the "Reporting Period").
-The Report is prepared in accordance with all mandatory and the "comply or explain" provisions stipulated in the Environmental, Social and Governance Reporting Guide (the "ESG Guide") as set out in Appendix 27 to the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange ("Listing Rules").
+This Environmental, Social and Governance Report (the "Report") discloses environmental, social and governance performance of Alltronics Holdings Limited (the "Company", its shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange), with stock code 833) and its subsidiaries (the "Group", or "We") for the period of 1 January 2023 to 31 December 2023 (the "Reporting Period").
+The Report is prepared in accordance with mandatory and the comply or explain provisions requirements stipulated in the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix C2 (formerly "Appendix 27") to the Rules Governing the Listing of Securities on the Stock Exchange ("Listing Rules").

-1.2 SCOPE OF REPORTING
+1.2 Scope of Reporting

-The environmental, social and governance policies and management measures contained in the Report are applicable to the Group and all of its wholly-owned subsidiaries.
-The information set out in the Report covers the operation of the Group's main factory in Shenzhen, which mainly produces electronic products (the "Shenzhen factory").
-The Shenzhen factory is the Group's main production site and the core source of revenue for the Group.
-Unless otherwise stated, all key performance indicators in the Report includes the data of the Shenzhen factory only.
+The environmental, social and governance ("ESG") policies and management measures contained in the Report are applicable to the Group and all of its wholly-owned subsidiaries.
+The information set out in the Report covers the Group's two facilities in the PRC for the production of electronic products and components, one of which is located in Shenzhen (the "Shenzhen Factory") and the other one is located in Yichun (the "Yichun Factory").
+The above two facilities are the core source of revenue for the Group.
+Unless otherwise stated, all key performance indicators in the Report include the data of the Shenzhen Factory and the Yichun Factory only.

-1.3 REPORTING PRINCIPLES
+1.3 Reporting Principles

-The Report adhered to the ESG Guide and applied the following principles:
+The Report adhered to the ESG Reporting Guide and applied the following principles:

 Materiality: In order to identify and assess material matters that have an impact on business-related parties, we also conduct substantive assessment surveys through various communication activities with business-related parties to determine the factors that have a significant impact on the sustainable development of the Group.
-For more information, please refer to the section headed "Materiality Assessment".
+For more information, please refer to the Section 3.2 headed "Stakeholder Engagement and Materiality Assessment".